BSStudio/bss-web-admin-backend/server/data/README.md

 ## Testing

-The tests in this module will set up a postgres database with the help of [Testcontainers][testcontainers].
+The tests in this module will set up a Postgres database with the help of [Testcontainers][testcontainers].

 This means that you need docker running on your machine when running these tests